These 8 startups are focusing on women’s health and wellness in India

 Hera

-Founded in 2020 by Vaishnavi Raju, Hyderabad-based women’s health startup Hera prioritises women’s health by focusing on general, pregnancy, and sexual health.
+Founded in 2020 by Vaishnavi Raju, Hyderabad-based women’s health startupprioritises women’s health by focusing on general, pregnancy, and sexual health.

 It provides women's wellness products based on clean nutrition, health checks, and follow-up care all in one stop.